StellaLukasser/GSoC2020/Description.md

 Furthermore, I have dealt with the possibilities of integrating electronics, i.e. LEDs or microchips, into an embroidery design.

-Some parts of my work i documented on the Catrobat Wiki Page in the form of tutorials or information pages.
+Some parts of my work are documented on the Catrobat Wiki Page in the form of tutorials or information pages.

 # Coded Embroidery Projects